 What is your COVID policy?

-Being outside in nature is a healthy and restorative treatment to the pandemic despondency many of us feel right now.
+Being outside in nature is a healthy and restorative treatment to the pandemic despondency many of us have been feeling.
 Adventure in the natural world allows us the opportunity to adhere to social distancing protocols, while still enjoying and learning new outdoor skills.
-You will be asked to complete a short health survey confirming you are not experiencing any symptoms and have limited your exposure possibilities prior to our session.
-If issues arise, I will reschedule your session.
+If prior to our session you are not feeling well or experiencing any symptoms, I will reschedule your session.

 Do I need to sign a waiver?